-DC Power is distributed to the fuse panels, helm digital switch modules, electronics and other main circuits through heavy duty circuit breakers located below the helm near the digital control modules and on the forward systems compartment bulkhead.
-The circuit breakers are labeled for the circuit they protect.
+DC Power is distributed to the fuse panels, helm switch modules, electronics and other main circuits through heavy duty circuit breakers located in the battery switch panels.
 These main circuits are deactivated when the house battery switch is off.
 The breakers are supplied power whenever the House battery switch is on.

 Heavy duty breakers are equipped with a red "push to test" button and a black or yellow reset lever.
-If a circuit breaker is tripped by an overload, the yellow or black lever near the center of the breaker will be visible and pointing downward.
+If the circuit breaker is tripped by an overload, the yellow or black lever near the center of the breaker will be visible and pointing downward.
 Reset the breaker by pushing the lever until it resets and locks in the "ON" position.
 The circuit breaker can be tested for proper operation by pressing the red test button.